sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/StartWithGAML/ModelOrganization.md

 ## Experiment declarations

 Experiments are usually declared at the end of the file.
-They start with the keyword "experiment".
+They start with the keyword `experiment`.
 They contains the [simulation parameters](DefiningParameters), and the definition of the output (such as [displays](DefiningDisplaysGeneralities), [monitors or inspectors](DefiningMonitorsAndInspectors)).
 You can declare as much experiments as you want.

 ```
 experiment first_experiment {